tomdns/blog/articles/simple-outline-post-process.md

 ![Outline](../images/simple-outline-post-process/outline.png)

-It worked great in our game because the color of the background is always the same (it's the key color we use to determine if the image should be transparent, like a greenscreen).
+It worked great in our game because the color of the background is always the same (it's the key color we use to determine if the image should be transparent).

 First we have to sample all neighbours